oskarrough/dotfiles/Windows10.md

 - https://msdn.microsoft.com/en-us/commandline/wsl/install_guide

+Make sure to use WSL2 (and not 1) before installing Linux.
+See https://docs.microsoft.com/en-us/windows/wsl/install-win10#update-to-wsl-2

 When in Bash, you can find your Windows drives at `/mnt/c` (where `c` is your drive).
 When in Windows, you can your Ubuntu home folder at `C:\Users\Oskar\AppData\Local\lxss\home` (where `oskar` is your Ubuntu username)